Evaptainers decouples refrigeration from electricity to help rural farms and families

 Taylor said, “As we sweat, water molecules draw heat out of our bodies to go through a phase-change, and evaporate.
 As that happens we cool down.
 This machine has water in a tank, and permeable membranes that deliver water to evaporative walls.”

-Each unit of the company’s newest EV8-model refrigerators requires about 1/3 of a liter of water to operate per day in a place that’s got less than 65% humidity on a hot day.
-They can store 60 liters, about 5 gallons of milk, and chill contents down, by about about 35 degrees Fahrenheit, from the ambient air temperature.
+Each unit of the company’s newest EV-8-model refrigerators requires about 1/3 of a liter of water to operate per day in a place that’s got less than 65 percent humidity on a hot day.
+They can store 60 liters, about 5 gallons of milk, and chill contents by about 35 degrees Fahrenheit from the ambient air temperature.

 To turn on the device, users just pour water into a port on the top of it.
 The water doesn’t have to be potable.
-The Evaptainers can be folded up, which makes them portable, and easy to transport into rural communities that need them most.
+The Evaptainers can be folded up, which makes them portable and easy to transport into rural communities that need them most.

-While the company is on a mission to reduce food spoilage in places where sustenance is hard to come by, it is operating as a for-profit, for-good business with 5 employees in North America, and 2 in North Africa at this time.
-The company has raised nearly half-a-million in grant funding to get started.
+While the company is on a mission to reduce food spoilage in places where sustenance is hard to come by, it is operating as a for-profit, for-good business with five employees in North America and two in North Africa at this time.
+The company has raised nearly half a million dollars in grant funding to get started.

 Truong told TechCrunch his original idea for the company was inspired by courses that he took at Tufts Fletcher School of Law and Diplomacy and MIT, as well as by failed efforts by non-government organizations and philanthropists to feed the world.